jh6230/chat-space/README.md

 ### Association

 - has_many :messages
-- has_many :users, through: :groups_users]
+- has_many :users, through: :groups_users

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...